JohnGrime/OpenCVStarterKit/README.md

-	  find : path to image to detect in   : OPTIONAL path to image in which to search (default: 'webcam', i.e. use webcam feed) with : OPTIONAL algorithm to use, one of 'SURF', 'SIFT', or 'ORB' (default: SIFT) superpose : OPTIONAL path to image to superpose onto matched regional min  : OPTIONAL minimum N matching features before bounding box drawn (default: 4)
+	  find : path to image to detect in   : OPTIONAL path to image in which to search (default: 'webcam', i.e. use webcam feed) with : OPTIONAL algorithm to use, one of 'SURF', 'SIFT', or 'ORB' (default: SIFT) superpose : OPTIONAL path to image to superpose onto matched region min  : OPTIONAL minimum N matching features before bounding box drawn (default: 4)
 	  every: OPTIONAL run processing every N frames (default: 1)